Viktualienmarkt, Deutschland - Things to Do in Viktualienmarkt

 Insider Tips

-Bring a sturdy shopping bag and cash, as most traditional vendors prefer cash payments and plastic bags aren't always available
+Bring a reusable bag and cash, as many traditional vendors prefer cash payments and charge for plastic bags

 Explore Activities in Viktualienmarkt